TagStudioDev/TagStudio/CONTRIBUTING.md

 #### Running Locally

+Inside the root repository directory:
-- Lint code by moving into the `/tagstudio` directory with `cd tagstudio` and running `ruff --config ../pyproject.toml`.
+- Lint code with `ruff check`
+  - Some linting suggestions can be automatically formatted with `ruff check --fix`
-- Format code with `ruff format` inside the repository directory
+- Format code with `ruff format`

+Ruff should automatically discover the configuration options inside the [pyproject.toml](https://github.com/TagStudioDev/TagStudio/blob/main/pyproject.toml) file.
+For more information, see the [ruff configuration discovery docs](https://docs.astral.sh/ruff/configuration/#config-file-discovery).

 Ruff is also available as a VS Code [extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff), PyCharm [plugin](https://plugins.jetbrains.com/plugin/20574-ruff), and [more](https://docs.astral.sh/ruff/integrations/).